NextronSystems/thor-manual/usage/analysis.rst

 THOR Util Report Feature
 ------------------------

-THOR Util provides a feature called “report” that creates HTML reports from text logs of one or more scanned systems.
+THOR Util provides a feature called "report" that creates HTML reports from text logs of one or more scanned systems.

 .. figure:: ../images/image17.png